fredbi/go-experiments/go-openapi/README.md

   9. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever they are required (because validation is carried out after unmarshaling).
      It gets even more complicated when playing around with the few options available like omitempty and x-nullable.
+ 10. the mutability of schemas produces subtle bugs and prevents the parallelizing spec processing.

 * code scan
   1. The main hypothesis is that code compiles so that we may analyze an AST.
 So far so good, but said AST is internally highly dependent on the go version used.